mvolkmann/blog/src/astro.md

 ## Astro Components

-Astro components are defined in source files with a `.astro` extension.
+Astro components are defined in source files with a `.astro` file extension.
 These describe HTML that will be rendered on the server.
 This can contain three sections: